thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

 There’s also a human-assumption issue, since we tend to like to think in whole numbers.
 With RGB you can get 256 levels of grey without reaching for fractions — You just increase all three colors in lock-step from 0 to 255 (#00 to #FF).
 With HSL percentages, though, you only have 101 whole number values — 0% to 100%.

 You can see this tendency in many online color pickers or color picker apps.
 Although decimal values for lightness and saturation are completely valid, [A Most Excellent HSL Color Picker](https://hslpicker.com/#f0f0f0) treats them as invalid.
 That means two to three levels of RGB grey are unreachable — not by HSL itself, but through the color picker.
+You could argue that the visual difference between `#ececec`, `#ededed`, and `#eeeeee` is indistinguishable, but no doubt it matters to someone.

 The biggest disadvantage, however, is that colors of the same lightness _value_ are perceived as lighter or darker than their neighbors.
+Let’s take a look at the HSL spectrum again:

 <figure>
-  <color-bar numswatches="16" class="hsl hue" style="--s: 100%"></color-bar>
+  <color-bar numswatches="18" class="hsl hue" style="--s: 100%"></color-bar>
   <figcaption>
     The HSL color spectrum, with saturation at 100% and lightness at 50%.
+Although lightness is consistent, some of these colors look distinctly brighter than others.
   </figcaption>
 </figure>

+This is not as critical for some concerns as it is for others, but if you’re dynamically assigning contrasting colors and also trying to adhere to color contrast guidelines.

+{% alertCallout %}
+Fun fact: the WCAG 2.0 color contrast guidelines have some [significant deficiencies](https://git.apcacontrast.com/documentation/WhyAPCA), in part because they also lean on a flawed mathematical  understanding of contrast.
+{% endalertCallout %}

+Other color models try to address this, and we’ll take a look at those in future installments.

-## HWB Color
+## Similar variations

-Like HSL, HWB has a hue component, but the other two axes are "whiteness" and "blackness."
-Changing _either_ W or B while keeping the other at 0% is essentially the same as sweeping through the "lightness" values in HSL — you just have to change to a different axis once you want lightness values > 50%.
+There are many similar color models to HSL that can be easily confused.
+CSS also supports HWB, which expresses color as a mixture of hue, white, and black.
+Changing _either_ W or B while keeping the other at 0% is essentially the same as sweeping through the "lightness" values in HSL.
+HWB is perhaps more intuitive for lightening and darkening colors.

 <figure>
   <color-bar numswatches="16" class="hwb hue" style="margin-bottom: 1rem;"></color-bar>